mctools/mcpl/usage_python.md

 {:toc}

-If desired, it is possible to access the content of MCPL files from Python code by using the `mcpl.py` Python module described on this page, available since MCPL release 1.2.0.
+If desired, it is possible to access the content of MCPL files from Python code by using the `mcpl` Python module described on this page, available since MCPL release 1.2.0.
 Notice that most end-users should not normally have to write code in order to use MCPL.
 Rather, they should be able to use pre-existing converters or plugins for their Monte Carlo applications (c.f. [hooks](LOCAL:hooks/)).